Jeffrey's Murderer- I'm a killer. Am I a lesbian too?

-April smiled sadly and looked at Gran.
+Emily smiled sadly and looked at Gran.
 Gran reached for her hand, and said, "I've got this, Sweetie."

 It was a sad story, and by the end, we were all in tears.
 It was a plane crash.

 "My husband, both of my children and their spouses were on that plane, on the way to Hawaii for an American Psychological Association conference.
 Harold, my husband, was a practicing clinical psychologist.
-My daughter Heather, April's mother, was a researcher.
+My daughter Heather, Emily's mother, was a researcher.
 My son Tom, Hunter's father, was a psych professor at EVU.

 "I wasn't on the plane with them only because I was flying out two days later.
-The kids weren't coming with us, and April's other grandparents weren't available to keep her with them until two days after our scheduled departure.
+The kids weren't coming with us, and Emily's other grandparents weren't available to keep her with them until two days after our scheduled departure.
 I wasn't going to the conference itself, of course, so I volunteered to stay so Heather and Tom could enjoy their getaway with their spouses."

 Gran stopped and took a deep breath before going on.